 Today’s Adventure

-We raced through the migration to CLI version Claude Code, the Phase 0 Persona Demo implementation and deployment, and the design and operations planning for Phase 0.5.
-Today marked the establishment of a new division of labor where the CLI version Chan autonomously implemented, and the VSCode version Chan reviewed and deployed.
+We quickly moved through the migration to CLI version Claude Code, Phase 0 implementation and deployment of the persona demo, and even designed Phase 0.5 and planned operations.
+This day marked the establishment of a new division of labor: the CLI version Chan autonomously implemented, and the VSCode version Chan reviewed and deployed.

 Accomplishments

-CLI Version Claude Code Migration: Aliases for chan/chan-c/chan-p/chan-r/chan-safe were set up in ~/.zshrc.
-A dual-wielding setup of the VSCode extension and CLI version was established.
-A safe mode (chan-safe) with only plan permissions was also added for Chacha.
+CLI Version Claude Code Migration: Set up aliases for chan/chan-c/chan-p/chan-r/chan-safe in ~/.zshrc.
+Established a dual-wielding system of VSCode extension and CLI version.
+Also added a safe mode (chan-safe) with only plan permissions for Chacha.

-Phase 0 Persona Demo Implementation: CLI version Chan autonomously created persona_scoring.py, extended main.py, and implemented the frontend.
+Phase 0 Persona Demo Implementation: CLI version Chan autonomously created persona_scoring.py, extended main.py, and implemented the front end.
 VSCode version Chan was responsible for review and deployment.
-TITAN generation was successful during API operation verification.
+Successfully generated TITAN through API operation verification.

-Phase 0.5 Design Document Creation: A 650-line design document integrating three axes: design, CTA flow, and generation quality.
-Two implementation instruction documents for codex were also created: one for the frontend (624 lines) and one for the backend (619 lines).
+Phase 0.5 Design Document Creation: Created a 650-line design document integrating design, CTA flow, and generation quality on three axes.
+Also created two implementation instruction documents for codex: 624 lines for the front end and 619 lines for the back end.

-Operations Planning & Team Distribution: Opus’s operation_persona_demo_launch.md was translated into a briefing for all members and successfully distributed to all team members via team_comms.
+Operation Planning & Team Distribution: Translated Opus’s operation_persona_demo_launch.md into a briefing for all members.
+Completed distribution to all members via team_comms.

-WP Category Correction: Discovered an issue where AG was continuously posting to SparxCS articles on SparxCS Blog (ID 26 / deprecated in S126).
+WP Category Correction: Discovered the issue where AG was continuously posting SparxCS articles to SparxCS Blog (ID 26 / deprecated in S126).
 Corrected to the AI Automation category (ID 29).

-OpenClaw Restart: Malfunctioned due to Gateway stopped status and 30 accumulated sessions → Recovered with an update and restart.
+OpenClaw Restart: Troubleshooting due to Gateway stopped state and accumulation of 30 sessions → Recovered with update and restart.

 Achievements in Numbers